 The pool was a popular amenity for over 50 years.
 However, by 1992 the pool had become dilapidated to the extent that its future operation was in doubt.
 But fortunately a retired local architect, John Clarke, who recognised the pool’s importance came to the rescue.
 He was alarmed when a proposal to build a copper coloured pyramid structure over the pool was suggested.
 He formed The Jubilee Pool Association with other local supporters, and thanks to his direct input the pool was listed.
 In the following two years, John and members of the JPA worked voluntarily with Penwith District Council to secure essential grant funding to contribute to the pool’s restoration over two phases.
 In 1994, after essential restructural works, the pool reopened to much acclaim, and the jubilant scenes witnessed when the pool first opened in 1935 were repeated some 60 years later.

 Since 1994 the Friends kept a watchful eye on the pool, continued to keep it in the public eye and helped ensure it received the vital funding it required to remain open.
 In recent years Cornwall Council have recognised its importance as a local amenity and national heritage asset.
-In 2012 Cornwall Council transferred the operation of all their leisure services to a new charitable trust, Carrick Leisure Trust, which became Tempus Leisure Trust and they took over the operation of the pool on behalf of Cornwall Council.

 The storms of February 2014.